cylc/cylc-admin/docs/proposal-partially-satisfied-prerequisites.md

              """
 ```

-If you run this with `cylc play --starttask=bar.2` then `baz` will remain stuck `waiting` and the workflow will eventually stall due to hitting the runahead limit.
+If you run this with `cylc play --starttask=bar.2` then `baz.3` will remain stuck `waiting` and the workflow will eventually stall due to hitting the runahead limit.

 The new trigger syntax also deals with this example:

 ```
         a | r1 => b ?=> r2
-        a:fail ?=> r1 ?=> r2
+        a:fail ?=> r1 => r2
 ```

 In this case, recovering from the failure of `a` involves running `r1` before running `b` and then running `r2` once `b1` has succeeded.
-If `a` succeeds then `r2` will get spawned when `b` succeeds and get stuck `waiting`.
-However, since it is "optional" this is not a problem - it will not cause a stall.
+If `a` succeeds then `r2` will have partially satisified dependencies but this is not a problem since it is optionally triggered.
+Note that this is an example of where a task is optionally triggered by one task but required by another.
+This is not a problem.
+`r2` only becomes required if `r1` is run.

 ## Optional outputs